softestsoph/AR-DanceGame/README.md

 # AR Dance Game
+## Explanation of Separate Submission
+This repository is a copy of the [original repository](https://github.com/softestsoph/motion-instructor) that was being worked on with the whole group, with some additional work done as final polishing.
+The decision to split from the group was made after the other team members repeatedly did not deliver the work they promised, with the first half of the semester being almost exclusively worked on by myself, and some of them stating after the project presentation that they would no longer work on the project.
+The report has a section on the distribution of tasks, but you can also see the pull request history on the old repository to confirm my statements.

 ## Environment
 As of December, 2021, this repository has been tested under the following environment:
 - Windows 10 Education (10.0.19042 Build 19042)